27 December 2008

 The acting is excellent, even if some of the accents are a little awry at times.
 The photography is stunning in places, and the many Chinese children are utterly delightful.
 It’s a fairly long film – about two and a half hours – but I found it enthralling, despite knowing the overall storyline.

-Unsurprisingly, given its vintage, the opening sequence and titles look very dated, but we both thought that the bulk of the film was extremely well made.
+Unsurprisingly, given its vintage, the opening sequence and titles look very dated.
+But we both thought that the bulk of the film was extremely well made.

 Recommended.